 “No, that is not my purpose.
 I am here to see his guest, Jesus.”

 “You are?”
 Intrigued, he glanced up quickly to make eye contact with the other men.
 “Well, if you are a sister of the master’s honored guest, we cannot help but find a place for you.”
 The burning delight of crushing this worthless woman was on him like lust.
 He would have run to the hall if he could.

 “I am not his sister.
 I only met him once,” honesty was a crushing weight.
 She knew how it sounded.
 She knew that she was no longer free to leave.
 She must finish what she came to do so they would understand.
-She felt the tears begin to streak down her face, under his lascivious gaze, his unconcealed delight.
-She sweat; her skin crawled.
+She felt the tears streak down her face, under his lascivious gaze, his unconcealed delight.
+She sweated; her skin crawled.
 She would not sob.